dmo575/social_website/README.md

 ## WIP

+This is what I am working on right now.
+The README is just self notes.
+There is no working project here, just stuff in the making.

+**The objective** is to make a social media website with the following:

-### Backend
+### Front end server
-Own server (backend server)
+Will serve the front end but will also live alongside the backend server (the one with the APIs).
-Java + Spring Boot
+Backend tech: Java + Spring Boot + JPA
-Spring JPA for comms with DB
-RESTful APIs for the front-end to interact with server

-Contains front end files to send to client
-Frontend will use bootstrap for UI

-(Try to use calc server to run this too)
+Frontend tech: JS/HTML/CSS + Bootstrap

-### Database
+### Database server
-Own server (database server)
-SQLite on another server
+Tech: SQLite

-(Try to use portfolio server to run this too)

 ### Build tool
 Maven

+## NOTES -- SKIP ANYTHING BELOW THIS

+Skip the notes below, random.

 ### Content
 User can register